1111mp/nvm-desktop/README.md

 # nvm-desktop

-A desktop client for manage the version of Nodejs.
+A visual applications for manage the version of Nodejs.
+With this applications, you can easily install the versions of Node you want and manage them.

+This project was inspired by [nvm](https://github.com/nvm-sh/nvm)

 ![WechatIMG14](https://github.com/1111mp/nvm-desktop/assets/31227919/05982ab2-d566-4ba9-8219-90b32fdad474)
 ![image](https://github.com/1111mp/nvm-desktop/assets/31227919/da71bd37-b3bc-4e64-9c3c-ab977a5eab56)

+## Todo
+- [ ] Multi-Language (default is english)
+- [ ] Support for custom mirrors (default is https://nodejs.org/dist)

 ### On Windows
 After installing and starting the application, an environment variable named `NVMD` will be added to your computer system, default value is `empty`.
 And it has been added to the environment variable `PATH`.